giacomooo/CASFEE/readme.md

 # ReadMe NoteApp Sandro Burkhart
 - the overview of Notes basically contains not completed Note-Entries

+## todos:
+- toggle-buttons for sort and filter

 # Description from the initial situation